ar-51/ar-51.github.io/docs/Mocap Studio/Mocap-Studio - Using the Emulator.md

 ![3.are_you_sure_oms.png](/assets/images/mocap_studio_emulator/3.are_you_sure_oms.png)

 ### Ensure the CVS is Active
-1. Make sure that the CVS in indicator is gray
+1. Make sure that the CVS in indicator is gray <br>
 ![2.connectivity_connected.png](/assets/images/mocap_studio_emulator/2.connectivity_connected.png)
 2. Double-click the CVS icon.
 3. Confirm by clicking "OK" to start a new CVS instance.
 If the indicator is already green, this means that another computer is currently the active CVS.
 You should find the second CVS and close it before activating a new CVS.